How our skin specialists can help treat skin cancer:

 What to do if you suspect you have a Skin Cancer?

 Pay attention and follow your instincts.
 If you have a particular concern about any of your skin lesions you should see a qualified medical practitioner for a full assessment.
-In some cases, your doctor will feel it is appropriate to refer on for specialist opinion or management.
-Although we can have long waiting lists at the Complete skin Specialists, we allow for urgent review of high-risk skin lesions.
-Please express your concerns to your referring practitioner and ensure they request an urgent appointment for any serious concerns.
+In some cases, your doctor will feel it’s appropriate to refer on for specialist opinion or management.
+Although we can have long waiting lists, we allow for urgent review of high-risk skin lesions.

 What is the process of treating Skin Cancer?

-For an appointment at Complete Skin Specialists, you will need a referral from your general practitioner.
-Our specialist nurses will triage your referral to ensure you are seen in an appropriate timeframe for your given problem.
-Please ensure you express your concerns to your regular GP if you are anxious about any particular skin lesions.
-They can contact us to arrange an urgent appointment.
+For an appointment, you will need a referral from your GP.
+Our specialist nurses will triage your referral to ensure you are seen in an appropriate timeframe.
+Please ensure you express your concerns to your GP if you are anxious about any particular skin lesions, if they are also concerned, they should prepare an urgent referral or contact us directly to discuss an appointment.